bgorwin/GIF-API/README.md

 <li>Click, "Add A Button" to add it to the list.</li>
 <li>Click on a button you and 10 GIF's will appear!</li>
 </ul>

+<h4>To view this application, please click the link https://bgorwin.github.io/GIF-API/ </h4>